-English Literature and Welsh (BA)
+Welsh and English Literature (BA)

 The BA English Literature and Welsh is an opportunity to study two honours courses at University.

-The Welsh programme is relevant to contemporary Wales and delivered by a school noted for its research quality and impact.
-The programme's main aim is to produce graduates who have three key attributes: firstly, a thorough academic and practical understanding of the Welsh language, its literature and culture; secondly, a high level of skill in written and spoken Welsh; and thirdly, well-developed employability and creative skills relevant to modern Wales.
+The Welsh course is relevant to contemporary Wales and delivered by a school noted for its research quality and impact.
+The course aims to produce graduates with a thorough academic and practical understanding of the Welsh language, its literature and culture, a high level of skill in written and spoken Welsh and well-developed employability and creative skills relevant to modern Wales.
 It offers core and optional modules to give you a grounding in language and literature as well as the opportunity to specialise in areas of personal or career interest.

-Our curriculum offers access to the whole span of English literature, from the Anglo-Saxon period to the twenty-first century.
-Nor is the curriculum restricted to the printed word: we are intrigued by the connections between literature and film, art, music, history, language, and popular culture, and our teaching reflects these interests.There are no compulsory modules in English Literature at Cardiff after year one.
-We give you choice – but we also give you the skills and knowledge to make informed decisions from a diverse range of options which includes Creative Writing.You are free to follow a traditional programme covering multiple periods and genres or to build a more distinctive mix of modules combining literary study with analysis of other cultural forms.
+The English Literature curriculum offers access to the whole span of English literature, from the Anglo-Saxon period to the 21st century.
+Nor is the curriculum restricted to the printed word – we are intrigued by the connections between literature and film, art, music, history, language and popular culture, and our teaching reflects these interests.
+While the English Literature course has no compulsory modules, you will gain experience of a wide range of literary texts, periods, movements and genres.

-|Studying in Welsh||This course offers elements that are taught through the medium of Welsh.
-Please contact the Admissions tutor for more information.|
+|Studying in Welsh||Up to 56% of this course is available through the medium of Welsh.
+Please contact the Admissions tutor for more information|

 |Typical places available||The School of Welsh typically has 30 places available.|